 Hotels: mostly budget options housed in handsome old buildings with white stucco facades.
 If you are looking for something a bit more upmarket, Hilton Hyde Park (4*) might be a suitable option.
 If you are looking for something comfortable, yet homely, try the Craven Hill Apartment.

 Gay massage in Bayswater

 If you are looking for gay massage in Bayswater, you are spoilt for choice.
 Our very own Christopher is based here, and his comfortable flat is fully equipped for an unforgettable massage session.
-William in Baker Street is only three stops away on the underground and Danny & Jordan are four stops away in Marble Arch.
+Other great masseurs Danny and Jordan are in Marble Arch, four stops away on the underground.
 All massage sessions take place in private flats, where everything is set up for your comfort and enjoyment.
 Expect crisp white towels, showering facilities and soft, relaxing music.
 Alternatively, you may request an outcall to your home or hotel within London fare zones 1 and 2.
 Sometimes masseurs are able to accommodate outcalls to further parts of London, so please do enquire.
 To book a gay massage in Bayswater, please call, text or Whatsapp us on 07492 898079.

 Things to do near Bayswater

 Notting Hill Bike Tours offer sightseeing whilst cycling.
 It’s a great opportunity to see the city from a new angle and get fit in the process.
 You can rent a bike or bring your own, and either pick from one of the offered tours or have a customised experience.
 Or, you could rent a bicycle and set our on your own.
 The nearby Hyde park is a particularly nice spot for cycling, what with its lush greenery and good cycling paths.
 You can download audio files of guided tours on a website like Voicemap for a few dollars.
 They have general London guides suitable for first-time tourists as well as guides on more niche subjects that will interest the locals.